 Rascall Flatts brought British singer Natasha Bedingfield out to handle the female role in their single, “Easy.”

-Paisley unholstered his Fender Telecaster to add a creaming guitar solo on he and Underwood’s recent hit, “Remind Me.”
+Paisley unholstered his Fender Telecaster to add a screaming guitar solo on his recent hit with Underwood, “Remind Me.”

 And Urban ran with his Tele through the audience for “You Gonna Fly,” a track that brought the entire crowd to its feet.